Since 2013, we have been a facilitator in international trade, importing standard and custom fasteners into the United States.

 Management

-U.S. Fastener Import & Trading Company (USFITC) was established by Vivian Chen in 2013, driven by her interest in international trade and entrepreneurship.
-A Southern California native and business graduate of California State University Long Beach, Vivian entered the fastener industry after a family friend from Taiwan, visiting for the International Fastener Expo, encouraged her to explore the field.
+U.S. Fastener Import & Trading Company (USFITC) was established in 2013, driven by a strong interest in international trade and entrepreneurship.
+Based in Southern California and launched by a business graduate from California State University Long Beach, the company entered the fastener industry following a recommendation from a trusted contact visiting from Taiwan for the International Fastener Expo.

-Soon after launching, USFITC secured its first order—a shipment of 10,000 step bolts delivered to Fastenal’s distribution center in Anaheim, California.
-This initial success led to referrals and set the stage for the company’s growth.
+Shortly after its founding, USFITC secured its first order—a shipment of 10,000 step bolts delivered to Fastenal’s distribution center in Anaheim, California.
+This early success led to new opportunities and laid the foundation for the company’s continued growth.

-Today, U.S. Fastener Import & Trading Company serves a diverse range of industries, building strong relationships with suppliers and customers worldwide.
-Committed to quality and service, the business continues to adapt to the evolving needs of its clients.
+Today, U.S. Fastener Import & Trading Company serves a wide range of industries, building strong global relationships with suppliers and customers.
+With a focus on quality and service, the company continues to evolve to meet the changing needs of its clients.

 10 Economic Factors That Affect Pricing